settlemint/book-of-dalp/slides/slides.md

 # Thank You

 Kudos to the Product Strategy and Engineering teams for turning the Asset Tokenization Kit vision into something tangible.

-We are ready for questions on the platform, roadmap, or how this momentum fuels the business.
-You can read it all in detail afterwards on https://book-of-dalp.settlemint.com
+You can read it all in detail on https://book-of-dalp.settlemint.com

+Questoions?

 <!--
 Speaker notes: